Stitching with Delicate Threads

 But my hands weren’t really dry (for me) and the canvas is taped.
 But, if you look at the top edge, the blue snagged just a bit.

-The more I thought about it the more I was unhappy and since I have been wanting to stitch this mini-sock for almost 25 years (I only just snagged it on eBay) I was really bummed.
+The more I thought about it the more I was unhappy and since I have been wanting to stitch this mini-sock for almost 25 years (I bought it on eBay) I was really bummed.

 The the solution occurred to me — stitch the delicate thread last.
 I know you are saying “no, duh!” but I’m a bit stressed out at the moment.
 The background and brown are both Kreiniks and very sturdy, so I’m doing them.